Becoming a Governor at Springfield

 How do I find out more?

-Please contact Mrs Susannah Sutton (vice chair of the governing body at Springfield via the school office).
+Please contact Mrs Susannah Sutton (Chair of the Body of Governors at Springfield via the school office).